yue-su/coding-challenge/README.md

 This is a small take home challenge that should take between 2-3 hours.

 Please fork this repo.
-Submission can be made by pushing a PR to this repository.
+Submissions can be made by emailing your finished fork to us.

 Please use any stack you are comfortable with.